 Elizabeth Heritage is a Pākehā freelancer in te ao pukapuka (the NZ book trade / publishing industry / literary circles / media) helping kaituhi (writers) get published.
 She identifies as bisexual and whaikaha (disabled).
 Elizabeth is based in Te Whanganui-a-Tara and online at http://elizabethheritage.nz/ where she writes extensively about her kiore mōkai (pet rats).

-Marolyn Krasner was born in downtown Los Angeles in 1974 and has lived in New Zealand since 2004.
-Her queer-focused stories, which have been published in several anthologies, are strategically crafted to make you laugh, or not.
-Her novel The Radicals, about a feminist activist who is on probation for assaulting homophobes, was published in 2020.
+Marolyn Krasner was born in downtown Los Angeles in 1974.
+Her queer focused stories are strategically crafted to make you laugh, or not.
 Marolyn lives in the Manawatu with her wife Ruth, two children and a small dog.

 Born in the UK, bred in Aotearoa, Ahilan Karunaharan is a writer, actor, director and producer of Srilankan Tamil descent.
 From intimate encounters to large-scale epics, pioneering works for the South Asian community, international arts festivals, immersive participatory installations and musicals, Karunaharan has been involved in shows, productions and festivals both nationally and internationally.
 His plays include The Mourning After, Tea and My Heart Goes Thadak Thadak.
 In 2018 Ahi won The Bruce Mason Playwright Award, recognising his work as an outstanding New Zealand playwright.